AshtonHeald/AshtonHeald/README.md

 - 📚 I'm currently learning React JS
 - 🆘 I'm seeking help w/ breaking into the industry
 - 💬 Feel free to ask me about anything
-- 📫 You can reach me at ashthedev@pm.me
+- 📫 You can reach me at ashtonheald@pm.me

 **|** 💼 [Portfolio][website] **|**